ChrKroer/ExtensiveFormGames/README.md

 ExtensiveFormGames
 ==================

-Contains code for modeling two-player zero-sum extensive-form games and algorithms for computing Nash equilibria.
+Contains code for modeling two-player zero-sum extensive-form games and algorithms for computing Nash equilibria and related concepts.

+If you use this codebase, please cite one of our recent papers, for example:

+Extensive-form Game Abstraction with Bounds.
+Christian Kroer and Tuomas Sandholm.
+In _ACM conference on Economics and Computation_ (EC), 2014

+For a C library implementation of the sequence form linear program and the counter-factual regret minimization algorithm, check out Kevin Waugh's [zerosum](http://www.cs.cmu.edu/~./waugh/zerosum.html) package.

 Dependencies
 ============